Measuring Learning Effectiveness

 Then design training evaluation metrics to measure the level of success.

 What does your customer care about when investing in your training?
-Usually, they need to know the time for their employees to reach competency with the software has decreased.
-And that they are receiving greater value because of the training.
-Your training evaluations need to measure these.
+Usually, they need to know that the time it takes for their employees to reach competency with the software has decreased.
+And that they are receiving more excellent value because of the training.
+Your training evaluation methods need to measure these.
 This helps them know that they made a good purchase and that your training has a positive bottom-line impact.

-Measuring this in your training evaluations can often be the most challenging.
+Measuring this in your training evaluation template can often be the most challenging.
 But if you can, measure account level “penetration” and active user data.
 At the “account level,” are enough of the customer’s employees taking advantage of the training?
-And, as we discussed earlier, you might use a survey as part of your evaluation of training to measure net promoter score.
+As discussed earlier, you might use a survey to measure the net promoter score as part of your training evaluation.

-For your enterprise customer (and for your boss) the training, improves adoption, product usage, and value-added.
-As well it improves customer retention and benefits the bottom line.
-So extra benefits of training evaluations are that they can show success both to your customers and your boss!
+For your enterprise customer (and for your boss), the training improves adoption, product usage and adds value.
+It also improves customer retention and benefits the bottom line.
+So, the extra benefit of training evaluations is that they can show success to your customers and your boss!

-Although we’ve covered a lot so far in this article on examples of training evaluations, we’re not entirely done yet.
-Below are five extra tips and resources to help you create training evaluations.
+Although we’ve covered a lot in this article on examples of training evaluations, below are five extra tips and resources to help you create training evaluations.